‘Manifest’ Fall Finale Promo Promises Someone Will Die

 “I’m not ready for a finale.
 I love this show so much.
 But I hope it doesn’t take too long to come back,” one fan of the NBC series chimed in.

-A second fan added: “What fall finale.
+A second fan added, “What fall finale.
 The show just started.
 Have to wait so long to see more episodes.”

 “NEXT WEEK?
 No, I’m not prepared yet.
 I haven’t started the preparation to guard my heart from the attack yet!
 This show is sssooo good!”
 A third exclaimed.